aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 });

 // Add a listener and open up the load balancer's security group
-// to the world. 'open' is the default, set this to 'false'
+// to the world.
-// and use `listener.connections` if you want to be selective
-// about who can access the listener. const listener = lb.addListener('Listener', {
+const listener = lb.addListener('Listener', {
     port: 80,

+    // 'open: true' is the default, you can leave it out if you want.
+Set it
+    // to 'false' and use `listener.connections` if you want to be selective
+    // about who can access the load balancer.
     open: true,
 });